 You can go to WikiGrabber and search for that keyword.

 That will bring up all of the relevant pages that have dead (broken) links on them.
 You can then go in and find the links and see if they fit your content.

 Let’s take a look at the search result about Raw Foodism from the list below.
 That feels like it would fit quite nicely:

 Click on the result, which will take you to the Wikipedia page you need.

 Once you’re on the page, go ahead and press Ctrl+F on your keyboard.
 That’ll bring up the search option.

-Instead of searching through the page, you’re going to type ‘Dead Link’ into the search field.
+Instead of searching through the page, you’re going to type ‘Dead Link’ into the search field and hit enter.